Want to Save this Recipe?

 First of all, my teenage daughters were very upset that I asked them to help with this mug cake project, and that we had to make them quite a few times (5 to be exact) until we got it right.
 They were just devastated to be making and sampling that much chocolate mug cake—ha!
 100% kidding here, the sweet tooth runs strong in our family.
 My 10th grader’s recipe was the final winner that we’re sharing today, by the way.

 Now, all that cake-making and sampling was certainly more than we normally have when it comes to sweets (we usually aim for one big treat a week, give or take!) since both the refined sugar and chocolate chips in this recipe clearly means it’s not real food.
 But, when it is time to indulge in something special … homemade (from scratch) definitely is the way to go!
+This Protein Mug Cake is another healthier sweet treat!

 So, we’re excited to share this super easy and fun recipe just in time to share with your Valentine this weekend … or whenever your heart desires! :)